-The membership of CCCBHA is actively involved in shaping public policy, and is invited to participate on Public Policy Committees and work-groups designed to address specific topics.
+The membership of CBHA is actively involved in shaping public policy, and is invited to participate on Public Policy Committees and work-groups designed to address specific topics.

 - Adults/Older Adults Policy Subcommittee: Chaired by a council member of an adults/older adults provider agency, and represents the voices of that community.